IDivisionTeam/twig/README.md

 - Integration with Git and Jira: Leverages the Git and Jira APIs to streamline your workflow.
 - Automated Branch Naming: Automatically generates branch names based on Jira Ticket Summary, ensuring consistent and meaningful branch names.
+- Branch Deletion: Conveniently delete branches directly from the CLI for efficient repository management.

 ## Installation